Your Source For Total Restaurant Airflow Management

 Welcome to Kitchen Air Inc.

-Our Mission Is Simple: To provide the highest level of quality and reliability for equipment, service, and knowledge as it relates to the commercial kitchen ventilation industry.
+Our Mission Is Simple: To provide the highest level of quality and reliability for equipment, service, and knowledge as it relates to the commercial restaurant HVAC industry.

-We understand that when it comes to your hood systems operation, the number one most important attribute is that it is fully operational, 100% of the time, followed closely by system performance and efficiency.
+We understand that when it comes to your kitchen ventilation and heating/cooling system’s operation, the number one most important attribute is that it is fully operational, 100% of the time, followed closely by system performance and efficiency.

-This website is designed to be a resource for anyone interested or involved with commercial kitchen ventilation applications.
+This website is designed to be a resource for anyone interested or involved with commercial kitchen ventilation and restaurant heating /cooling applications.
 This includes and is not limited to restaurant owners, chefs, facility managers, design engineers, service technicians and code officials.

 Commercial Kitchen Exhaust Installation